 - Travel Risk Assessment:

-If you're planning a trip abroad please complete our Travel Risk Assessment form with details of your proposed journey.
-Alternatively if you prefer, drop into surgery to complete a form.
+If you're planning a trip abroad please visit the surgery and complete a Travel Risk Assessment form.
 (Kindly note that this service is for registered patients only)

 - Travel Appointment:

-Once you have submitted your form, please call us to book a travel clinic appointment with the nurse.
+Once you have completed your form, book a travel clinic appointment with the nurse.